lkoepsel/AVR_C/docs/xArm.md

 I also took the approach to use the *Lewan-Soul/HiWonder Bus Servo Controller Communication Board* as a primitive API and developed the control intelligence in the Uno board.
 This gives greater programmatic control to the C programmer, however, it does require far more programming work to do so.
 This is a traditional programming dilemma...*the greater the control the program provides, the greater the work required*.
 ## Installation
 This process will ensure you are in the correct folder, it will fetch/merge the latest code from this repository, then compile/link/upload the new code to the Uno. (*In this example, I use the directory *xArm* to hold *AVR_C*, your directory may differ such as *Documents* or *MyDocuments*.
-The remaining commands need to me identical.*):
+The remaining commands need to be the same, though your device number might be different.
+For specific device detection, see **Communications** below.*):
 ```bash
 cd
 cd xArm/AVR_C